 Stewart's bill would set up a new exchange entity, with a 13-member governing board, but allow any exchange-related contracts enacted by the Alliance to transfer over.

-Such an exchange wouldn't be required to account for its expenditures to the Legislature and would be exempt from state procurement rules and the state personnel act, according to a legislative analysis.
+Such an exchange wouldn't be required to account for its expenditures to

-The operation will involve substantial revenue and expenditures that will occur outside of the oversight of the executive branch and the Legislature, the analysis noted.
+The operation will involve substantial revenue and expenditures that will occur outside of the oversight of the executive branch and

-Some other states have opted to operate exchanges within the executive branch or set up independent state agencies, the analysis added, "presumably with greater oversight and accountability by the Legislature and the public."
+Some other states have opted to operate exchanges within the executive branch or set up independent state agencies, the analysis added, "presumably with greater oversight and accountability by

 (c)2013 the Albuquerque Journal (Albuquerque, N.M.)